16 Jan 2014 6 Comments

-- TFSA contribution – the maximum has been increased from $5,000 in previous years to $5,500 this year.
-I will definitely be maxing out my contribution room this year, and it is something I would recommend to my clients as well.
+- TFSA contribution – the maximum remains similar to last year at $5,500 this year.
+I will definitely be maxing out my contribution room this year, and it is something I would recommend to my clients as well, regardless of their financial situation.
 For more information in regards to investing in TFSAs or RRSPs, check out my smack-down between the two here.

 - RRSP contribution – a lot of my clients automatically max out their RRSP contributions for the year once they determine what their contribution room is.
 Some prefer to “maximize” their contributions instead, so they will contribute enough to drop down to a lower tax bracket.
 It all depends on what their financial priorities are for the year, but it is a discussion that needs to happen.
-Important dates to remember: March 1, 2013 is the deadline for contributing to an RRSP for the 2012 tax year, and your tax return for 2012 has to be filed on or before April 30, 2013.
+Important dates to remember: March 3, 2014 is the deadline for contributing to an RRSP for the 2013 tax year, and your tax return for 2013 has to be filed on or before April 30, 2014.
+I am saving up my RRSP room and will make the contributions for the next tax year since I only worked for 8 months last year.
+I’m also working on Pension Adjustments at work; everyone familiar with what they are??

 - RESP contribution – for those who choose to contribute into an RESP for their children’s future, the maximum contribution you can make on an annual basis to receive the full 20% match from the government (in the form of the CESG) is $2,500.
 If you have not made the full contribution every year, you can also make catch-up contributions as well!
 To find out how much catch-up room you have, call 1 (888) 276-3624!
 For more information on RESPs, check out my post here, and see if you are eligible for any other additional grants that are available.
 Free money from the government is always a good thing!!